Auerspergstrasse, Austria Nov 23 - Dec 06, 2014

 Day 3: Darjeeling – Gangtok

 Drive through the tea gardens and descend through sub-tropical Teesta valley and enter Sikkim at Rangpo.
 After permit formalities, continue drive to Gangtok, the capital of Sikkim.
 (Total 4-5hr).
-In Gangtok visit Namgyal Institute of Tibetology a repository of Tibetan works, iconography and religious arts and the nearby Deorali Dodrul Chorten surrounded by 108 prayer wheels.
-In the evening walk through the iconic MG Marg, a Pedestrian Boulevard lined on both sides with interesting neon lit shops and also visit the Lal Bazaar vegetable and food market. .
+In Gangtok, visit Namgyal Institute of Tibetology a repository of Tibetan works, iconography and religious arts and the nearby Deorali Dodrul Chorten surrounded by 108 prayer wheels.
+In the evening walk through the iconic MG Marg, a Pedestrian cobbled Boulevard lined on both sides with interesting neon lit shops and also visit the Lal Bazaar vegetable and food market.
+Overnight in Gangtok.

 Day 4: Gangtok Sightseeing

-After breakfast, begin with a short walk to Flower Exhibition Center – wide arrays of orchids, some indigenous plants and flowers on display.
+Visit a Flower Exhibition Center – wide arrays of orchids, some indigenous plants and flowers on display.
 Drive to Enchey monastery affiliated to Nyingmapa order of Tibetan Buddhism and continue further uphill to reach view Points such as Ganesh Tok, Hanuman Tok and Tashi view point which overlooks gorgeous view below.
-On the way back visit the Directorate of Handloom and Handicraft which houses workshops for carpet weaving, Black strap loom, Bamboo craft, Painting school followed by a museum and handicraft sale emporium.
+On the way back visit the Directorate of Hand-loom and Handicrafts which houses workshops for carpet weaving, Black strap loom, Bamboo craft, Painting school followed by a museum and handicraft sale emporium.
 Afternoon is free to rest or pursue your own interests.
+Overnight in Gangtok.

 Day 5: Rumtek & Kalimpong

 Drive for about an hour to Rumtek monastery on the opposite hilltop.
 This was the main seat of Karma Kagyu lineage in exile.
 The architecture itself is the replica of original monastery in Tsurphu Tibet.
 After visiting this famous monastery, drive to Kalimpong (3hr), another hill town with good views, bursting bazaar, and rich history.
-There are quite a lot to see so we begin with visit to Durpin Dara viewpoint, commanding panoramic view of the whole town, Teesta river below and the backdrop peaks.
+Visit to Durpin Dara viewpoint, commanding panoramic view of the whole town, Teesta river below and the backdrop peaks.
 Favorable climate and conducive soil contributes in growth of horticulture extensively, so we’ll visit some of the Flower nurseries.
 Remnants of colonial era are still conspicuous in form of medieval Churches, homes and schools such as over century old Dr Grahams Homes campus.
 After the visit drive to Deolo hill, the highest point in Kalimpong with panoramic view of Kalimpong town and neighboring hills.
 On the way back stroll through the charming bazaar.
+Overnight in Kalimpong.

 Day 6: Kalimpong – Chalsa(Dooars)

-Descend from the hills into Dooars, flanked by lush green sub-tropical vegetation, and tea gardens – originally planted by British.
+Descend from the hills into Dooars , flanked by lush green sub-tropical vegetation, and tea gardens – originally planted by British.
 These lush green areas constitute the floodplains and foothills bordering Bhutan, Darjeeling and plains of Assam.
-It takes about 3hrs to reach Chalsa, on arrival check in to a resort.
-In the afternoon, explore the nearby tea gardens, local villages and the small bazaar area.
+It takes little over 2hr to reach Chalsa.
+In the afternoon, explore the nearby tea gardens, off the beaten road villages, open school under tree, tea garden worker’s colony and the small bazaar area.
 Option is available to visit the nearby National Park and Wild Life Sanctuary.
 (Entrance fees and safari fee extra).
+Overnight in Chalsa in a resort set with nice lawns and fruit trees.

 Day 7: Chalsa-Phuntsholing-Thimphu

-After early breakfast, drive for about 2hrs through the plains and cross the border and enter into Phuentsholing, Bhutan.
+After early breakfast, drive for about 2hrs through the plains to cross the border into Phuentsholing, Bhutan.
 After completing immigration formalities, drive up the hills to the capital Thimphu, which takes another 5+hrs.
-En-route stop and visit Rinchending monastery and other villages and towns along the way.
+En-route, stop and visit Rinchending monastery and other villages and towns along the way.
 Thimphu being the capital has a lot of monuments and attractions – some contemporary and some medieval.
 Upon arrival, you can choose to rest or relax after long hours of drive or instantly get a feel of pulses of Thimphu by visiting Tashicho Dzong – the main government seat.
 Evening free to take a stroll around the town.
+Overnight in Thimphu.

 Day 8: Thimphu-Punakha

-Early morning drive across spectacular Dochula pass (3100m) to Punakha valley.
-The pass separate Thimphu from Punakha valley.
+Drive across spectacular Dochula pass (3100m) that separate Thimphu from Punakha valley.
 Take a brief stop at Dochula to experience the spell binding view of snow clad peaks of the Himalayas.
 Descend into sub-tropical and agrarian Punakha valley.
 Once there, visit astounding Punakha Dzong, one of most beautiful Dzong, located at the confluence of the two rivers.
 Late in afternoon embark on a short hike of 45 mins to visit Khamsum Chorten.
 The hike is the mixture of paddy field and village trail walk.
 The view of meandering Punakha River, terraced rice field and village below is simply spectacular.

 Overnight in Punakha.